mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 which the adventurers are from 8 and multiply the result by 12.5%.
 This indicates the additional load that the character is capable of carrying, in kilograms.
-For example, on a world identified as size 4 (8-4=4;
+For example, on a world identified as size4 (8-4=4;
 4x12.5%=50%) a character can carry an additional 50% load without being considered encumbered.
 A world with size 10 (8-10=-2; -2x12.5%=-25%) reduces the allowable load by 25%.
-World sizes assume that the world has normal (Earth) density; different densities of worlds are possible through the use of a density constant K (generally assumed to have a value of 1; determined by the referee).
+World sizes assume that the world has normal (Earth) density; different densities of worlds are possible through the use of a density constantK (generally assumed to have a value of 1; determined by the referee).
 When a density constant K is in use, multiply the world size by K to determine the true gravity factor, and use that in determining load sizes.
 MORALE

 A party of adventurers which sustains casualties in an encounter will ultimately break or rout if it does not achieve victory.